ahoneybun/restatic/README.md

 # Restatic - A Boring Open Source GUI for Restic

-:warning: :warning: ***This is still under heavy developement and currently unusable !!!
-It's a fork of [Vorta](https://github.com/borgbase/vorta).*** :warning: :warning:
+:warning: :warning: ***This is a fork and I'm currently working my way though the code.*** :warning: :warning:

 ![](https://i.imgur.com/T5lly19.png)